django-cms/django-cms/docs/extending_cms/app_integration.rst

     menu_pool.register_modifier(MyMode)

-It has a function modify that should return a list of :class:`NavigationNode` instances.
-Modify should take the following arguments:
+It has a method :meth:`~menus.base.Modifier.modify` that should return a list of :class:`~menus.base.NavigationNode` instances.
+:meth:`~menus.base.Modifier.modify` should take the following arguments:

 - request